« Previous Page

 visits to the gym to his routine.

-He also uses a pedometer, and he tries to think up ways to get more steps.
+He also uses a phone app to track his activity, and he tries to think up ways to get more steps.

 park my car at the back of the lot and take the stairs when I can," he says.